FernandoBasso/devnotes/content/Git/Git Remotes.md

   - remote
 description: Notes and examples on working with Git remotes.
 ---
-## Push to multiple remotes at once
+## Push to multiple remotes sequentially

 Suppose we have the remotes `gh` and `gl`.
 To push to both, we would do something like this: